Fair Division via Resource Augmentation: Missing Proofs of

-\begin{proof}[Proof of \Cref{lem:bagfillcopy}] Every time an agent is allocated, except the last agent, we duplicate the last item that was put in his bag and put the duplicate as the first item in the next bag.
-Since every item's value is less than $1$ for all agents, every allocated bundle contains at least two items.
-Therefore, we duplicate a different item each time, and in total, $|N|-1$ items.
-We now show that upon termination, every agent gets at least their MMS value.
+\lemBagFillCopy* \begin{proof} Every time an agent is allocated, except the last agent, we duplicate the last item that was put in his bag and put the duplicate as the first item in the next bag.
+Since the value of every item is less than $1$ for all agents, every allocated bundle has at least two items.
+Thus, we duplicate a different item each time, and in total, $|N|-1$ items.
+We now show that upon termination, every agent gets at least a value of 1.

 We show that for every $t$, for every $i\in N_t$, $v_i(M_t)\ge |N|-t$.
 We prove by induction on $t$.
 Obviously, it's true for $t=0$.
 Assume this is true for $t-1\in [|N|-1]$, and consider the iteration when agent $i_{t-1}$ gets assigned bundle $A_{i_{t-1}}$.
 Consider some agent $i\in N_t$.
 By the inductive assumption, we have that for every $i'\in N_{t-1}$, $v_{i'}(M_{t-1})\ge |N|-t+1.$ As $N_t\subset N_{t-1}$, we have that